• Home

 We messaged them a day prior and confirmed they had availability and booked a trajinera for a 2-hour cruise at 1:00 pm on a Sunday.
 We did message in Spanish, but you could always text in English or use Google Translate if you’re not confident with español.

-Their prices were actually cheaper than the government rate of 600 pesos per hour, and we paid 900 pesos total for a 2-hour cruise through the canals.
+Their prices were actually cheaper than the government rate of 750 pesos per hour, and we paid 900 pesos total for a 2-hour cruise through the canals (this is probably due to increase slightly, but they still offer prices below the government rate).

-They gave us instructions to get to their embarcadero, which was Embarcadero Belem.
+They gave us instructions on how to get to their embarcadero, Embarcadero Belem.
 It was a really easy walk from the train station.

 They were ready and waiting for us when we arrived.
 No haggling, no getting ripped off and no having to shop around.
 It was really easy.